gvwilson/thirdbit/src/fiction/iffy/index.md

 and that Iffy was the most practical person they'd ever met.

-"Whaddaya think it's tellin' 'em we are?" she asked Wales, jerking her chin at the antenna.
+"Whaddaya think it's tellin' 'em we are?" she asked Wales, jerking her chin at the antenna on the *Guinevere*'s deck.

 He shrugged.
 "No idea.